-Make sure that you look at their guest posting guidelines before you start and ensure you are happy with what they will give you.
-Some sites will accept your guest post but then remove your links or tag them with a nofollow tag after a very short time.
+Make sure you look at their guest posting guidelines before you start and ensure you are happy with what they will give you.
+Some sites will accept your guest post but remove your links or tag them with a nofollow tag after a very short time.

 Some sites will remove backlinks after some time.

 Make sure that you are comfortable with this before you put the time and effort into creating a guest post for the site.

 Social proof is invaluable when looking at whether your guest post will be of benefit to you.